Skip to main content

 Vendor Interrogation Pack

-Six questions your AI vendor cannot refuse to answer — and one forensic read of what they say back.
+Six questions your AI vendor cannot refuse to answer, with one forensic read of what they say back.
 A fixed-scope, finite, asynchronous artifact: 12-page PDF, two email templates, and one written response review within five working days.
 Use it before the procurement meeting, not after.

 When to use this rung